PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 - Reproduction steps
 - Screenshots or screen records

-Then a comment is posted on the PR with all this information, and the labels are changed.
-If we have a question on the PR (a behavior or a display we’re not sure of, for example) we can ping the maintainers, the product or the UX team as well.
+The QA analyst will post a comment on the PR with the above information, and change the PR labels.
+If we have a question on the PR (a behavior or a display we’re not sure of, for example) we may ping the maintainers, the product or the UX team as well.

 ![A comment about a bug on a PR](/assets/images/2020/12/qa_return_pr.png)